newtonneto/react-challenge-skills/README.md

 - WorkspaceComponents [src/pages]

-  Handle form initial values and form submit, calls ComponentMaker to create the entire form from the JSON's root property.
+  Handle the form's initial values and submit, calls ComponentMaker to create the entire form from the JSON's root property.
 Contains a reference to DataLoader, to deal with cases where the user refreshes the page and redux loses the states in store.

 - DataLoader [src/components]